 But they put a lot of stock in what you say and how you say it.

 If your content is written in your unique voice, people will make a connection between what you said in your content and what you said in an email, phone call or in-person conversation.
-That consistency between what you say in your marketing and what you say when interacting with a human being shows honestly and authenticity.
+That consistency between what you say in your marketing and what you say when interacting with a human being shows honesty and authenticity.

 Marketing content speeds up the sales process by helping you earn the trust of prospects and establish credibility before that first interaction with a live person.